 Pour all the ingredients into the spray bottle and shake it vigorously to mix them thoroughly.
 Spray this all-natural deodorant on your underarms and smell fresh throughout the day!

 If you’ve ever experienced an ear infection, you know it hurts in a way that makes it hard for you to function like a normal human being.
 Ear infections are obviously caused by bacteria.
-And you know what has great antibacterial properties?
-Yep, it’s witch hazel (16).
+Witch hazel has antibacterial properties (5).
 Putting a few drops of witch hazel into your ear with a dropper can help alleviate some of the irritation, dissolve the built-up wax, and dry up any pus that may have collected in it.

 18. Reduces Stretch Marks

 Since witch hazel possesses astringent properties that help the skin cells to contract and tighten, it can be conjectured that it can help fade out stretch marks.
 This is also the reason pregnant women use it to prevent stretch marks from developing.
 However, there’s no conclusive evidence to prove that witch hazel can effectively reduce stretch marks.

 19. Heals Hemorrhoids

 First things first, hemorrhoids are swollen and inflamed veins in the anus and rectum that can cause bleeding.
 Yes, they are as painful as they sound.
 You may know them by their laymen term ‘piles.’
 Applying witch hazel to the affected area (yes, your bum) can help reduce the bleeding and burning sensation due to its anti-inflammatory, astringent, and wound healing properties (16).